ANISHG-26/ELG5164-Group9-MLOPs/README.md

   - Endpoint Test: Contains the notebook for testing model hosted on AWS, Azure and GCP

 Note:
 1. AWS scripts will not work as the keys have been rotated for security reasons.
+Duh!
 2. On May 5th Azure and GCP scripts will cease to work on account of resource clean up in the respective platforms.

 The container images can be found at my Docker Hub: https://hub.docker.com/repository/docker/anish26/elg5164-deliverables/general